Disability Specific Resources

 New Horizons Un-limited is not endorsing and assumes no responsibility in guaranteeing the products, services, programs or conditions as described.
 If you are interested in a resource listed below, call or contact the resource to verify the current situation.
 Evaluate the information, analyze your unique circumstances, use your best judgment and make your own decisions when using the information.
 Before making any change, consult your health care professional.

-There is no known cause, however, there are some widely known possible causes:
+There is no known cause, desbite much research in recent years, however, there are some widely known possible causes:

 - Problems in pregnancy ( Yale School of Medicine researchers discovered that flawed cells in the placenta might be the earliest marker for autism.
 June 26, 2006, Biological Psychiatry)